Westchester County, New York: History

 At the time of European contact in the 16th and 17th centuries, this region was a part of Lenape Country, properly called Lenapehoking.
 The Lenape, also known as the 'Delaware' Nation, are an Algonquian people, related to large nations like the Wampanoag, Anishinaabe, Abenaki, and the Powhatan of Tsenacommacah as well as neighboring communities like the Manhattans, Weckquaesgeek and Siwanoy bands of the Wappinger in the south, and Tankiteke, Sintsink and Kitchawank Wappinger in the north.

 The first European explorers to visit the Westchester area were Giovanni da Verrazzano in 1524 and Henry Hudson in 1609.
 Dutch settlers began arriving in the 1620s, followed by settlers from England in the 1640s.
 Westchester County was one of the original twelve counties of the Province of New York, created by an act of the New York General Assembly in 1683.
 At the time it included present-day Bronx County, and abutted then-Dutchess County to the north.
 By 1775, Westchester was the richest and most populous county in the colony of New York.
-Although the Revolutionary War devastated the county, recovery after the war was rapid.
+During the Revolutionary War, Westchester was a notorious no-man's land, known as the Neutral Ground, between the British and the American Patriot forces.
+Although the war devastated the county, recovery after the war was rapid.
 In 1788, five years after the end of the war, the county was divided into 20 towns.
 In 1790, the first federal census recorded a population of 24,000 for the county.